Water as culture, concept and commodity

 For access needs please contact us at: firstname.lastname@example.org

 Join our mailing list to be invited to the opening night event

-Water is life; it holds memory; it is culture.
-A fundamental element of existence, it plays a leading role in ancient origin stories through to contemporary geopolitics.
+Water is the common element connecting and sustaining all living beings: we are all made of water.
 As sweat, tears and the ocean, saltwater indexes pleasure and pain, effort, escape and exaltation.
-As the planetary crisis continues to escalate, fresh water is at the centre of a rising speculative marketplace in (over-)allocations and futures.
-It is now the world’s most valuable commodity.
+Seemingly ubiquitous, but also increasingly scarce, fresh water is at the centre of a growing virtual marketplace of speculative futures, and is now the world’s most valuable commodity.
 There is a lot of weight on water.
-What is it like to be water?

 In the Western conception, under what distinguished Indigenous professor and activist Aileen Moreton-Robinson calls ‘the possessive logic of white occupation’, all existence is read from a European, colonial viewpoint, which in turn positions humans at the top of the hierarchy of being.

 What if, instead of being understood as an object (i.e. a commodity or a resource), water becomes a subject (a thing in its own right, a non-human actor, a vibrant force with agency)?